erenesto/vue-weather-app/README.md

 # vue-weather-app

-This is a weather app made with Vue.JS.
+This is a weather and local time app made with Vue.JS.

 ### Features